cloudmesh-community/book/chapters/cloud/datacenter.md

 that even in the research community data centers not only host supercomputers, but also Web server infrastructure and these days even private clouds that support the organizational users.
-In case of the latter we speak about supporting the "long tail about science".
+In case of the latter we speak about supporting the *long tail about science*.

 The later is driven by the 80%-20% rule.
 E.g. 20% of the users use 80% of the compute power.
 This means that the top 20% of scientists are